-EPA's research is making a significant contribution to providing cleaner cookstove technology throughout the world.
+EPA's research is making a significant contribution to providing cleaner household energy technology throughout the world.

 As part of this effort, EPA supports development of standard cookstove testing methods and protocols through ISO Technical Committee 285, Clean Cookstoves and Clean Cooking Solutions.
-Standards can provide incentive for stove developers to innovate and improve stove performance.
+Standards provide incentives for stove developers to innovate and improve stove performance.

 Investors, donors, and governments are seeking out the independent data to make decisions about clean cookstove programs.
 The science is providing information to cookstove developers and manufacturers to advance clean cookstove technology.
-EPA helps to support international Regional Testing and Knowledge Centers, many of which are sponsored by the Global Alliance for Clean Cookstoves.
-The Centers are building capacity for evaluating stoves following existing international guidelines, and Centers will test stoves to international standards once they are established.
+EPA helps to support international Regional Testing and Knowledge Centers, many of which are sponsored by the Clean Cooking Alliance.
+The Centers are building capacity for evaluating stoves following international standards.

 The scientific contributions by EPA are:

-- Improving the health of people in developing countries
+- Improving the health of people in the developing world

 - Addressing environmental problems with cookstoves such as deforestation when wood is sought for burning

 - Addressing emissions of black carbon and greenhouse gases that contribute to climate change.